AdobeDocs/workfront.en/help/classic/resource-mgmt/workload-balancer/navigate-the-workload-balancer.md

   </tr>
   <tr>
    <td role="rowheader">Assigned Work</td>
-   <td> The <span>Default filter is applied by default and users who are members of any of your teams and their work items display here.</span>  <p>Both tasks and issues display in the Assigned Work area. </p> <p>Projects display when the Group by Project setting is enabled.</p> <p>The work items that the users are assigned to display under their names. </p> <p>If a work item is assigned to multiple users, the item displays under each assigned user. </p> </td>
+   <td> <p data-mc-conditions="QuicksilverOrClassic.Classic">The <span>Default filter is applied by default and users who are members of any of your teams and their work items display here.</span> </p> <p>Both tasks and issues display in the Assigned Work area. </p> <p>Projects display when the Group by Project setting is enabled.</p> <p>The work items that the users are assigned to display under their names. </p> <p>If a work item is assigned to multiple users, the item displays under each assigned user. </p> </td>
   </tr>
  </tbody>
 </table>